rollbar/rollbar-gem/README.md

     $ gem install ratchetio

-Then, create a file config/initializers/ratchetio.rb containing the following:
+Then, create the file `config/initializers/ratchetio.rb` in your rails app containing the following:

 ```
 require 'ratchetio/rails'